canonical/hardware-observer-operator/dev-environment.md

 ## Set up microk8s and COS
 ### Set up microk8s
-Install MicroK8s package, it is recommanded to use a strictly confined version:
+Install MicroK8s package, it is required to use a strictly confined version:
 ```
 sudo snap install microk8s --channel 1.30-strict
 ```